Dan Bilzerian: Business interests

 Bilzerian has previously claimed to run the company Ignite International Brands Ltd., which sells electronic cigarettes, CBD oils, water bottles and vodka, among other products.
 U.S. prosecutors allege that Bilzerian's father, Paul Bilzerian, retained de facto control of Ignite, and improperly funneled money to the company while owing more than $180 million to the U.S. Securities and Exchange Commission.
 Dan Bilzerian later claimed he was never directly involved with running the company.

-Ignite was a public company, headquartered in Toronto, Canada, that began trading in January 2019 under the BILZF ticker and went private in June of 2022 The company reportedly lost over $50 million in 2019, mostly on marketing and office rental expenses.
+Ignite was a public company, headquartered in Toronto, Canada, that began trading in January 2019 under the BILZF ticker and went private in June 2022 The company reportedly lost over $50 million in 2019, mostly on marketing and office rental expenses.